 - Alternatively, if you include some products within the basic subscription and charge extra for more expensive items, then you can do that too.
 If the customer selects chargeable items then they will make a one-off payment for these at the checkout, otherwise they can choose their box contents and check out for free.

-- Create a new page for choosing the box contents.
+- Create a new product page for choosing the box contents.
 Use WooCommerce Product Table to list the products from these categories.

 - Finally, use the Follow-Up Emails plugin to automatically email your customers at regular intervals, reminding them to order the box contents for that subscription period.
 The emails should contain instructions on how to log into their account and order their box contents for that week/month.